 At a quick glance, here are the best things about the Beautycounter sunscreen:

-- It’s water resistant AND sweat resistant (great for running, hiking or hot summer days
+- It’s water resistant AND sweat resistant which makes it great for running, hiking or hot summer days

 - It’s all SPF 30 (except for the Daily Sheer Defense Sunscreen for Face, which is SPF 25 and the Dew Skin Tinted Moisturizer, which is SPF 20)